 I have evaluated the comments received and potential environment affects and have determined significant environmental effects would not result from the proposed land sale.
-These small parcels do not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
-There is no indication they would produce substantially greater revenue or have substantially greater value to the trust in the near future.
-The parcels below the state wide average productivity for grazing land.
-The small size and being completely surrounded by private land makes it difficult for DNRC to manage or even distinguish from the adjacent private ownership.
-The annual income to the trust from this parcel has been approximately \$240.00.
+These small 40 acre parcels do not have any unique characteristics, critical habitat or environmental conditions indicating the tract should necessarily remain under management by the Department of Natural Resources and Conservation.
+There are no indications they would produce substantially greater revenue or have substantially greater value to the trust in the near future.
+The parcels are slightly above the state wide average productivity for grazing land but their small size and spatial arrangement make them difficult for DNRC to manage or even distinguish from the adjacent private ownership.
+Most of the above average income is a result of a competitive bid for the grazing lease which expires in 2019.
+After that date income is expected to decline since the competitive bid is largely a nuisance to the lessee because there is very little opportunity for other operators to realistically use the grazing rights due to lack of access and fencing.